€ 195

 FAQ

-Q: What size are the earrings and how are they secured?
+What size are the earrings and what is the return policy?

 Medical & Lab tools